cameronbrill/dynamic-minecraft-servers/README.md

 ## Acknowledgments

-* Hat tip to Trever Laher for making [the project](https://github.com/trevor-laher/OnDemandMinecraft) that instpired me
+* Hat tip to Trever Laher for making [the project](https://github.com/trevor-laher/OnDemandMinecraft) that inspired me
 * Thank you Notch, for helping create Minecraft
 * Thank you, Microsoft, for not ruining Minecraft after buying it :)